rkuma183/wilsonmar.github.io/_posts/2016-03-01-javascript-in-loadrunner.md

 PROTIP: Start transaction immediately before web request functions to avoid having data preparating time be counted in the transaction time.

+> There is a utility program (in both Python and Perl) which parses code generated by LoadRunner so the script makes use of wi library functions.

 <hr />